open-mmlab/mmpose/docs/en/migration.md

     checkpoint='torchvision://resnet50')
 ```

-In addition to these commonly used backbones, you can easily use backbones from repositories in the OpenMMLab ecosystem such as MMClassification, which all share the same config system and provide pre-trained weights.
+In addition to these commonly used backbones, you can easily use backbones from other repositories in the OpenMMLab family such as MMClassification, which all share the same config system and provide pre-trained weights.

 It should be emphasized that if you add a new backbone, you need to register it by doing: